Sean Taylor: Early life

 Taylor was born in Florida City, Florida, on April 1, 1983.
 He spent his early years growing up with his great-grandmother in Homestead, Florida and later moved to his father's home at the age of 11.
 Taylor was baptized at the Bethel Seventh day Adventist Church in Florida City, Florida.
 He grew up in a low income neighborhood in Miami, on a street lined with candy colored houses.

 Taylor played high school football in Pinecrest, a suburb of Miami.
-He began his high school football career at Miami Killian Senior High School, a Class 2A public school, and later transferred to Gulliver Preparatory School, where he was a three-sport star in football, track and field, and basketball.
+He began his high school football career at Miami Killian Senior High School, then a Class 5A public school, famously known for the school that garnered the talents like Frank Gore Jr., Lamar Miller.
+He then later transferred to Gulliver Preparatory School, where he was a three-sport star in football, track and field, and basketball due to Killian not allowing him to play both side of the ball.
 Despite missing the first game of the season, the team's only loss, he helped Gulliver win the Florida Class 2A State Championship in 2000 with a 14–1 record.

 Taylor was a star on both sides of the ball during that season, playing running back, safety, and linebacker.
 He rushed for 1,400 yards, scored a state-record 44 touchdowns, and twice rushed for over 200 yards during Gulliver's state playoff run.
 He also compiled more than 100 tackles during the season and scored three touchdowns (two receiving, one rushing) in the state title game victory over Marianna High School.
 In track and field, Taylor won the state 2A 100-meter dash in 2000 and was also one of the state's top 400-meter dash sprinters.

 Taylor was considered the top prospect in Miami-Dade County by the Miami Herald.
 He was also rated the nation's No. 1 skill athlete and an All-American by Super Prep.
 Taylor was also an Orlando Sentinel Super Southern Team selection, the No. 1 athlete on The Florida Times-Union Super 75 list and rated the No. 1 player in Florida by The Gainesville Sun.

 In 2007, he was also named to the Florida High School Athletic Association's All-Century Team, which selected the Top 33 players in the 100-year history of high school football in the state.
 After his death, Taylor was honored at Gulliver by a plaque that was placed in the school's cafeteria.
 The football field at Gulliver Prep was renamed Sean Taylor Memorial Field on September 5, 2009.